 - Beaver Builder leaves behind a clean code, unlike Divi Builder.

-- Sidebar control panel option is only available on Beaver Builder and not on Divi Builder.
+- The sidebar control panel option is only available on Beaver Builder and not on Divi Builder.

 - Social Share Buttons are just available on Beaver Builder